Pestilence (band)

 Pestilence is a Dutch death metal band founded in Enschede in 1986.
-They have been through various membership changes throughout their existence, with guitarist-vocalist Patrick Mameli as the sole constant member.
-After disbanding in order to pursue other musical directions in 1994, Pestilence reunited in 2008, and was put on a "permanent hold" in July 2014.
-However, the band reunited once again in October 2016.
-To date, Pestilence has released ten studio albums, and they are one of technical death metal's "big four", along with Death, Atheist, and Cynic.
+Despite various lineup changes, guitarist-vocalist Patrick Mameli remains the sole constant member.
+After disbanding in 1994 to pursue other musical directions, Pestilence reunited in 2008, but was put on "permanent hold" in July 2014.
+The band reunited again in October 2016.
+Pestilence has released ten studio albums, and are one of technical death metal's "big four", with Death, Atheist, and Cynic.